poozzab/notesVimSyntaxHighlighting/README.md

 Subject lines are defined by a leading # or ending :
-    -> anything that ends with a : will be highlighted example sentence containing : but isn't a subject line comment lines have at least 4 spaces preceeding a - related comments (ones pertaining to the preceeding line) start with -> number literals are highlighted specially within any type of line
+    -> anything that ends with a : will be highlighted example sentence containing : but isn't a subject line

+comment lines have at least 4 spaces preceeding a -

+related comments (ones pertaining to the preceeding line) start with ->

+number literals are highlighted specially within any type of line
     - +1234.5 and -234 are examples!

 open questions are enclosed in ?s such as ? why is this red? ?
     -> note that the final ? is technically extraneous as the regex matched the ? after red

+To explicitly highlight a substring, wrap it in " quotes "
+    -> this can be done anywhere

-To see the syntax in action, use command ":set filetype=notes" This file was written as an example of syntax highlighter usage.
+To see the syntax in action, open this file in vim and use command ":set filetype=notes"